 Part of this includes publicising our audited accounts on our own website (they have always been available on both the Charity Commission website and Companies House website), so please find them attached to view / download on the right hand side of this page.
 As per the Sport England Code, the accounts are fully audited each year by an external auditing company.

 A large area of work under Principle 2: People is in relation to gender parity & diversity targets on the Trust Board and the leadership team.
 While this has not been required previously as a funding prerequisite, one of the actions to achieve full compliance with Tier 3 of the Code of Governance is to ensure that there is a strong & public commitment from the Board in relation to the Board Diversity targets set by Sport England.

 As such, the Wesport Trust Board and Senior Management Team are updating the Wesport Equality Policy to include a specific reference to the Trust Board and the Sport England diversity & equality targets.
 A specific Board Diversity Action Plan has also been created which you can download on the right of this page.
 This covers the actions and steps that the Board will be taking to ensure that they continue to meet Sport England’s target requirements.

 Wesport has always had a strong commitment to equality & diversity, including achieving and maintaining the Equality Standard.
-The Wesport Board has adopted Sport England's targets of achieving at least 30% of each gender on its Board (currently 75% female at March 2018), along with a target to increase diversity on the Board (including, but not limited to, Trustees that identify as having a BAME background & those with a disability).
+The Wesport Board has adopted Sport England's targets of achieving at least 30% of each gender on its Board, along with a target to increase diversity on the Board (including, but not limited to, Trustees that identify as having a BAME background & those with a disability).
 The recruitment for new Trustees is via open recruitment and shared with all networks with whom Wesport has access.
 The shortlisting is completed purely on a skills basis, comparing their application against the role description, and all equality & diversity monitoring information is removed from applications prior to shortlisting.